-[All together here]
+All together here

-Who doth ambition shun, And loves to live i' th' sun, Seeking the food he eats, And pleas'd with what he gets, Come hither, come hither, come hither.
+And loves to live i' the sun,

+Seeking the food he eats

+And pleased with what he gets,

+Come hither, come hither, come hither:

-Here shall he see No enemy But winter and rough weather.
+Here shall he see No enemy

+But winter and rough weather.

+JAQUES

-JAQUES I'll give you a verse to this note that I made yesterday in despite of my invention.
+I'll give you a verse to this note that I made yesterday in despite of my invention.

-AMIENS And I'll sing it.
+And I'll sing it.
+JAQUES

-JAQUES Thus it goes: If it do come to pass That any man turn ass, Leaving his wealth and ease A stubborn will to please, Ducdame, ducdame, ducdame; Here shall he see Gross fools as he, An if he will come to me.
+Thus it goes:-If it do come to pass

+That any man turn ass,

+Leaving his wealth and ease,

+A stubborn will to please,

+Ducdame, ducdame, ducdame:

+Here shall he see

+Gross fools as he,

+An if he will come to me.

+AMIENS

-AMIENS What's that 'ducdame'?
-JAQUES 'Tis a Greek invocation, to call fools into a circle.
+What's that 'ducdame'?
+JAQUES

+'Tis a Greek invocation, to call fools into a circle.
 I'll go sleep, if I can; if I cannot, I'll rail against all the first-born of Egypt.

-AMIENS And I'll go seek the Duke; his banquet is prepar'd.
+And I'll go seek the duke: his banquet is prepared.

 Exeunt severally